turingschool/launch-curriculum/module2/lessons/Week5/DailyPlanet.md

 6. Add a migration to create your database.
 7. Run your migration!
 8. Commit your work, and merge your `migrations` branch into your `main` branch.
-9. Push your main branch to GitHub, and set a note to your instructor with a link to your github repo!
+9. Push your main branch to GitHub, and send a note to your instructors that you have finished the database setup!

 ### Update Classes

+1. Create a branch called `statistics`
+2. In your Newspaper project, update your classes to include the methods below.
+4. When all three methods have been built, merge your `statistics` branch into your `main` branch.
+5. ✅Push your main branch to GitHub, and send a note to your instructors that you have finished the statistics!

 <section class='call-to-action' markdown='1'>
 Add the following methods to your Issue class: